irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 * **Flechette**: "Pellet" amount reduced to 5.
 Still provides body armor pen and increased damage range, at the cost of ammo pick up and worse multi-hit potential.
 * **AP slugs**: provides same AP and similar range bonuses as in vanilla PD2, but ammo pick up is worse.
 * **Dragon's breath**: Reduces amount of pellets to 8.
 Deals 350 fire damage over a 2.5 second period to any lit target.
 Activation range and ammo pick up reduced, compared to vanilla.
-* **Tombstone slug**: Deals 250 damage over 6 seconds, and stun-locks enemies during full poision duration.
+* **Tombstone slug**: Deals 250 damage over 6 seconds, and stun-locks enemies during full poison duration.
 Damage is no longer affected by weapon's damage drop off, and always deals full damage.
-Helpfull for low damage class shotguns, and/or vampire-like-regen perks.
+Helpful for low damage class shotguns, and/or vampire-like-regen perks.

 # Light machine guns: